fangyinh/ROI-for-MView/Readme.md

 ### Extracting the gestures using MViewRT

-1. Assuming you followed the steps above, call
+1. Assuming you followed the steps above, to load the extracted gestures into MViewRT, call:

 		>> VocalTract.loadIntoMViewRT('cool_video_2.avi');

-to load the extracted gestures into MViewRT.
 2. MViewRT will open, followed by a dialogue box.
 In place of <SCREEN>, type the name of your file (in this case, 'cool_video_2').
 Do not use quotation marks.
 Click "OK".